top of page

 Days 6 & 7: Recovery Rides

-After those two big days, I was happy to have some easier terrain.
+After those two big days (days 5 and 6), I was happy to have some easier terrain.
 I took it real easy and made both days recovery rides where I kept my power and heart rate way down (I talk about my power meter below).
-In essence, both these days served as well-earned semi-rest days.
+In essence, both these days served as well-earned rolling recovery days.

 Riding